ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

    analysis.
 This includes a list of all the valid parameters and documentation of the purpose of each parameter.

- readinsight3.py - For reading Insight3 format binary files.
+ readinsight3.py - (Deprecated) For reading Insight3 format binary files.

  readhres.py - For reading hres format binary files.